leggetter/realtime-app-dev-tips/slides.md

 ---

-## Send and initial image, then deltas
+## Send an initial image, then deltas

 * Maintain an image of the current state of data
 * Generate deltas by applying a diff of the update against the image

 ---

-## Format data for the client

-* Further reducing processing on the client
+# Control the frequency of updates

 ---